Ghassan Hamdan

-Ghassan Hamdan (also transliterated as Gassan Hamdan) is an Iraqi scholar, poet and translator.
+Ghassan Hamdan (also spelled Gassan Hamdan) is an Iraqi scholar, poet and translator.

 He is noted for having translated poems of legendary Persian poets such as Rumi, Forough Farrokhzad, Sohrab Sepehri and Ahmad Shamlou into the Arabic language.

-Early life and Career
+Early life and career

 Hamdan was born in Baghdad in 1973, and finished his studies in Baghdad and Tehran.
 He studied sociology at University of Tehran.
 Then he Worked as a teacher, writer, translator, journalist and a researcher in Iranian affairs.
 He also worked as an editor for several TV channels, editing cultural and political programs, and as a translator.
 Including: (Al-An, Al-Alam, National Geographic, Iranian state TV, Beladi, Rega, etc).